Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 Search deeply across what you followLimited depthNeeded once retrieval matters

-Inoreader is often the most practical comparator because its pricing page exposes hard caps clearly.
-Current public pricing lists 150 RSS subscriptions and 20 newsletter feeds on Free, with Pro at $7.50/month billed annually or $9.99 monthly (Inoreader pricing).
-For users juggling newsletters, feeds, and rule-based filtering, that transparency makes migration decisions easier.
+Inoreader is the closest Feedly comparator because it exposes hard caps transparently and ingests email newsletters as native feeds.
+Inoreader's public pricing lists 150 RSS subscriptions, 20 newsletter feeds, 30 rules, and 30 content filters on Free, with Pro at $7.50/month billed annually or $9.99 monthly (Inoreader pricing).
+For users juggling newsletters, feeds, and rule-based filtering, that transparency makes migration decisions far easier than Feedly's lower 100-source cap.

 CapabilityFreePro